 Characteristics of the SEER Population Compared with the Total United States Population

-* The data source for these statistics is the U.S. Census Bureau, 2007-2011 American Community Survey.
-SEER areas included in this figure are the States of Connecticut, Hawaii, Iowa, Kentucky, Louisiana, New Jersey, New Mexico, Utah; multi-country areas of Atlanta, rural Georgia, remaining counties of Georgia, Detroit, San Francisco-Oakland, Seattle-Puget Sound, San Jose-Monterey, Los Angeles county, remaining counties of California; and American Indians/Alaska Natives in Arizona, Alaska and Cherokee Nation.
+* The data source for these is the 2012-2016 American Community Survey.
+SEER areas included in this figure are the States of Connecticut, Hawaii, Idaho, Iowa, Kentucky, Louisiana, Massachusetts, New Mexico, New York, Utah, Wisconsin; multi-county areas of Atlanta, rural Georgia, remaining counties of Georgia, San Francisco-Oakland, Seattle-Puget Sound, San Jose-Monterey, Los Angeles county, remaining counties of California; and American Indians/Alaska Natives in Arizona, Alaska and Cherokee Nation.